eekcoopuw/jobmon/docsource/developers_guide/deployments-brief.rst

 Deployments
 ***********

-More details are available in the :ref:`jobmon-continuous-integration-section` section.
+More details are available in the `jobmon-continuous-integration-label`_. section.

 Docker
 ######